wlsf82/react-date-pickers-mui/README.md

 ## Starting the app

-Run`npm start` to run the app in development mode locally.
+Run`npm start` to initialize the app in development mode locally.

 > If everything goes well, you should see the app running on `http://localhost:3000`.